-Erevelles is as an Adjunct Director of Accreditation for the Engineering Accreditation Commission (EAC) of ABET.
-He served on the commission and its executive committee from 2004 to 2015 and served as Chair of the EAC from 2013 to 2014.
-He has served as a Manufacturing Engineering Program Evaluator for EAC/ABET since 1997 and is a member of SME’s Accreditation Committee.
-He serves as a proposal reviewer for the National Science Foundation, the National Institutes of Health, and the Louisiana Board of Regents.
-He currently serves on the Board of Directors of Biomed SA, on the Leadership Advisory Council of the San Antonio Lighthouse for the Blind, the Education Committee of the San Antonio Manufacturers Association, and the Education Committee of the San Antonio Hispanic Chamber of Commerce.
-He has served as a member of the Board of Directors of the SME Education Foundation, chair of the Grants Trustee Committee, and as the Secretary to the board.
-Erevelles has also served on the Board of Directors for KIPP San Antonio.
+Erevelles serves as an Adjunct Director of Accreditation for the Engineering Accreditation Commission (EAC) of ABET.
+He served on the commission and its executive committee from 2004 to 2015 and served as chair of EAC in 2013-2014.
+He has served as a manufacturing engineering program evaluator for EAC/ABET since 1997 and is a member of SME’s Accreditation Committee.
+He serves as an evaluator for the Commission on Colleges of the Southern Association of Colleges and Schools.
+He serves as a proposal reviewer for the National Science Foundation, the National Institutes of Health and the Louisiana Board of Regents.
+He serves on the Board of Directors for the Society of Manufacturing Engineers and is the 2023 President-Elect and the Leadership Advisory Council of the San Antonio Lighthouse for the Blind.
+He has served as a member of the Board of Directors of the SME Education Foundation, as chair of the Grants Trustee Committee and as secretary to the board.
+He has also served on the Board of Directors for Biomed SA and KIPP San Antonio, on the Education Committee of the San Antonio Manufacturers Association, and on the Education Committee of the San Antonio Hispanic Chamber of Commerce.

 Erevelles is married to Christine R. Erevelles, M.D., an emergency physician and system director of the Baptist Neighborhood Hospitals for San Antonio.
 Erevelles and his wife have four children – David, Claire, Joseph (deceased) and Michael.

 - SME Education Award for Contributions to the Manufacturing Profession, 2008

 - Carnegie Science Center Award for Excellence – University/Post-Secondary Educator, 2005